Munchkin Cat Gallery

-This Munchkin cat gallery features images of a unique breed of cat with short legs and long bodies.
+You won't believe the cuteness overload of these Munchkin cat photos, which feature the unique breed of cat with short legs and long bodies.
 Due to their squat appearance, many people have referred to Munchkins as the "Dachshund" of the cat world.

 The Munchkin's short legs are the result of a genetic mutation.
 Kittens in the same litter can have varying lengths of legs.
 Typically, the front legs are a bit shorter than the back legs.